 Historically, ethnic groups tended to live near one another in spatially contiguous areas.
 Many cities have a Chinatown or Little Italy.
 These are known as ethnic enclaves.
 There are many reasons why groups cluster; some reasons are voluntary and some are not.
 In the United States, it was not uncommon for cities to restrict where African American citizens could live.
 These restrictions were either through the force of law, or through unwritten behavioral norms that resisted renting or selling houses to African American families outside of certain areas.
 This residential, spatial segregation was accompanied with educational, social, and economic segregation.
 African American communities were often known as ghettos, places where a certain population is forced to live.
 The word ghetto is older than the United States itself.
-Ghetto was an Italian name for the area that Jews were forced to live in.
-Although the word is Italian, the idea of forcing minority populations to live in designated areas has unfortunately had wide historical appeal.
+Ghetto was an Italian name for the area that Jews were forced to live in designated areas has unfortunately had wide historical appeal.
 Legal housing segregation ended in the United States in 1968, but behaviors change more slowly than laws.